 - Slogan Slingers helps companies create slogan contests in which their registered writers compete.
 It’s free to sign up as a writer, and the company claims you can “make up to $999 per contest (minus our small admin fee).”

 - Get a Slogan is a “crowd-sourcing platform that brings in custom, creative and catchy slogans from a variety of sloganeers.”
 Companies come to them for help, and writers submit their ideas.
 It’s free to sign up, but you initially have only “qualifying” status.
 Once you obtain “qualified” status, you’ll receive $50 for each of your winning slogans.

-- Freelancer.com has a section devoted to slogan-writing projects, which are sometimes run as contests.
-For example, at the moment a personal injury law firm is offering $150 for the best "unique and memorable tagline/slogan."
+- Freelancer.com has a section devoted to slogan-writing projects.
+The projects are sometimes run as contests.

 For ideas about how to craft a catchy tagline, look over lists of some of the best advertising slogans and think about what makes each one work.